cakyus/pecel/readme.md

 ### Array

-Array is a collection of values with the same type.
+Array is a collection of values.

 ```
-var users array (id int, name string)
+var users array

 users = select id, name from users;

-var a array int
+var a array
 var i int

 add(a, 1)
 add(a, 2)

-do
+loop

   if next(a) = false then
     break